 The study of Church History alerts the student to the subtle inroads of error and confirms him in a joyful appreciation of the Gospel as the one power of God unto salvation.

 C. H. 171A The Early Church to A.D.
 324

 1st quarter 3 hours Balge

-O 11 4740 Form Orantouting to Obselement
+C. H. 171B From Constantine to Charlemagne

-C. H. 171B From Constantine to Charlemagne 2nd quarter 3 hours Balge
+2nd quarter 3 hours Balge

 Professor Gerald Hoenecke

 3rd quarter

 Professor Armin Schuetze